Elements of information technology

 4. BIOLOGICAL COMPUTERS

 Central dogma of modern biology (DNA-RNA-proteins).
-Protein molecular machines.
-Chemistry in laboratory (making TNT) vs. chemistry of life (making ATP).
-RNA world and the origin of life.
+Protein folding.
+Chemistry of life (making ATP) vs. chemistry in laboratory (making TNT).
+Origin of life.
 Mathematics of life.
 Prigogine dissipative structures (order out of the chaos) and Turing morphogenesis (how cow got it's spots).

 5. ELECTRONIC COMPUTERS